Why Opal Stopped Chasing Revenue – Kenneth Schlenker, Opal

 Kenneth Schlenker:

 Totally organically.
-I had fear that one day maybe we'd work with colleges, but working with schools to high school was not something that I thought about.
-But what happened was it started last year, we literally got an email from a high school in Los Angeles, Harvard, Westlake that essentially what happened is they had asked their students, basically the state is telling us we need to ban phones, what should we do?
-And students got back to them and said, "Well, or many of us are using this app called Opal.
-We're using it on our own.
-No one's telling us to do that, but maybe you should reach out to them."
-And so they had reached out to us to see if we could do something together.
-And we found that it was interesting actually to do that.
-And so what we've done is we built Apple for schools.
+I had here that one day, maybe we'd work with colleges, but working with schools to high school was not something that I thought about.
+But what happened was it started last year, we literally got an email from a high school in Los Angeles, Harvard-Westlake, that essentially what happened is they had asked their students, "Basically, the state is telling us we to ban phones, what should we do?"

 David Barnard:

-Another aspect to it too is that those students will eventually graduate and become professionals and want the tools and no longer have it provided by the school.
-So it's also kind of like growing up that next generation of pro users who are professionals who can afford the more expensive tier and stuff.
+Another aspect to it too is that those students will eventually graduate, become professionals, want the tools, and no longer have it provided by the school.
+It's also growing up that next generation of pro users who are professionals who can afford the more expensive tier and stuff.

 Kenneth Schlenker: